- University Honors Advising

 How To Register For Courses On myUCF

 New Honors students (incoming freshmen and transfer students) register for Honors courses during a UCF orientation session before their first semester of enrollment.
-Current Honors students have registration appointment times assigned starting the first day of registration and may register for up to 3 semesters at a time.
+Current Honors students have registration appointment times assigned starting the first day of registration.
 You may register for both Honors and non-Honors courses at any time during or after your appointment time.
 It's in your best interest to register as soon as possible once your appointment time allows you to via myUCF, since Honors courses fill up quickly.

 Before you register, verify your appointment time via myUCF.
 If it isn’t scheduled during the first few days of registration, immediately contact Rex Roberts, Director of Advising.
 Also be sure to meet any mandatory advising appointments and/or clear any holds on your account.
 Check myUCF to see if this applies to you.